Solar Policy and Legislation

 Department of Energy Resources

 As required by H. 4173, DOER is developing a new solar incentive program in the coming months to succeed the SREC II program.
-The new program is called SMART and we're awaiting draft regulations to be released.
+The new program is called SMART and the draft regulations have been released.
 You can learn more about the SMART program here.
-Recently, MassSolar and several others raised concerns about the ability of the proposed program to ensure continued development of low income and community shared solar projects.
+Public comments will be accepted through July 11th.
+MassSolar and several others have raised concerns about the ability of the proposed program to ensure continued development of low income and community shared solar projects.

 DOER has also issued emergency regulations to extend the SREC II program while it develops the new program.
 Watch this space for further updates and opportunities to participate.